Protect Your Child's Smile with Dental Sealants

 - Use a special curing light to bond and harden the sealant

 There is no recovery time needed for a dental sealant.
 Once the plastic material has fully hardened, you can chew on the tooth like normal.
-If the sealant causes issues with your bite, Dr. Carpenter or Jobalia can make adjustments to ensure your smile is comfortable and healthy.
+If the sealant causes issues with your bite, Dr. Carpenter can make adjustments to ensure your smile is comfortable and healthy.

 Placing dental sealants is a simple, painless process which only takes a few minutes to complete for each tooth.